shahpriyankaj/loan_default_prediction_model/README.md

 - annual_inc: The annual income provided by the borrower during application.
 - bc_util: Ratio of total current balance to high credit/credit limit for all bankcard accounts.
 - desc: Loan description provided by the borrower
-- dti: A ratio calculated using the borrower�s total monthly debt payments on the total debt obligations excluding mortgage and the requested loan divided by the borrower's self-reported monthly income.
+- dti: A ratio calculated using the borrower's total monthly debt payments on the total debt obligations excluding mortgage and the requested loan divided by the borrower's self-reported monthly income.
 - emp_length: Employment length in years.
 Possible values are between 0 and 10 where 0 means less than one year and 10 means ten or more years.
 - home_ownership: The home ownership status provided by the borrower during registration.
 Our values are: RENT OWN MORTGAGE OTHER.
 - id: A unique assigned ID for the loan listing.